Scoop – the Pioneer

 Hatch date: 28 October 2016

-Scoop gets his name from the nickname of the young journalist who reported the story of Dr Orbell rediscovering the takahē in the Murchison Mountains in 1948.
-He filed the story late one day, unbeknown to him that it would make international news.
+Scoop, fondly named after the young journalist who reported the story of Dr Orbell rediscovering the takahē in the Murchison Mountains in 1948.
+He filed the story late in the afternoon, unbeknown to him that it would make international news by morning.

 Ehara – the Surprise Chick